schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 There are multiple benefits of releasing software under an open-source license.
 Firstly, by making software freely available, the general public can benefit from the development work that has already been done.
 Secondly, opening up development to the public can encourage the adoption of standards, leading to increased outside contributions to the project and its ecosystem.
-Moreover, there is a growing movement advocating for publicly funded software to be made publicly accessible to everyone {cite}`UNESCO2021, Schiltz2007`.
+Moreover, there is a growing movement advocating for publicly funded software to be made publicly accessible to everyone {cite}`unesco_open_science, Schiltz2007`.
 Therefore, releasing software under an open-source license can be a great way to promote collaboration and innovation.

 In his book "Understanding Open Source and Free Software Licensing", author Andrew Laurent identifies three primary benefits of open distribution and modification of software {cite}`Laurent2004`.